localvoid/ivi/README.md

 It is hard to guess how many different component types are used in Google Mail, but if it is like any other complex application, the ratio of components per component type shouldn't be too high.

 Benchmark implementations with zero components are obviously have zero component types.
-And when you don't have components, you can just analyze template and generate the most optimal code for all benchmarking test cases.
-It is a perfect situation if you are building library to win in benchmarks, but in complex application the amount of the generated code will have a huge impact on the application code size, time to render first page and the probabilty that executed code will be JITed.
+And when they don't have components, they can just analyze template and generate the most optimal code for all benchmarking test cases.
+It is a perfect situation if you are building library to win in benchmarks, but in complex applications the amount of the generated code will have a huge impact on the application code size, time to render first page and the probabilty that executed code will be JITed.